jbeckford-data/jbeckford-data.github.io/index.md

         <li>Interactive dashboards (using Plotly, Streamlit, and other tools)</li>
         <li>Performance metrics & visualizations (equity curves, drawdowns, risk/reward ratios)</li>
     </ul>
-    <p>The project highlights how raw backtest data can be processed into actionable insights through structured data workflows and visualization techniques.</p>
+    <p>The project highlights how raw backtest data can be processed into actionable insights through structured data processing and visualization techniques.</p>
     <a href="https://github.com/jbeckford-data/QC-Backtests" target="_blank">View on GitHub</a>
 </div>